 Equipment

-Some people may tell you that you absolutely need to use a matcha whisk when making any kind of matcha beverage at home and I'm here to tell you that's not true.
-I used the same handheld frother to whisk the matcha powder and water together as the one that I used to make the raspberry cold foam.
+Some people may tell you that you absolutely need to use a bamboo whisk when making any kind of matcha beverage at home and I'm here to tell you that's not true.
+I used the same electric frother to whisk the matcha powder and water together as the one that I used to make the raspberry cold foam.

 - Handheld milk frother